aws/aws-cdk/CONTRIBUTING.md

 $ ./build.sh
 ```

-If you also wish to package to all languages, make sure you have all the [toolchains](#Toolchains] and now run:
+If you also wish to package to all languages, make sure you have all the [toolchains](#Toolchains) and now run:

 ```
 $ ./pack.sh